 El Cajon, California, USA

 I continued, handing anyone walking by, both young and old, a doll, and soon I had the two cashiers behind the counter rushing to ring up all the sales.
-A group of people were attracted to see what was going on, and soon we had sold all the dolls from the overhead display and we were bringing more dolls from the storage closet.
-I was feeling very proud, and confident at the success of my assignment.
+Soon we had sold all the dolls from the overhead display and were bringing more dolls from the storage closet.
+I was feeling very proud and confident at the success of my assignment.

 Then I handed a doll to a small, shabbily dressed colored girl.
-(That’s what we called black people, back then).
+(That’s what we called Black people back then).
 Her eyes lit up.
 I explained to her mother about the wonderful sale.
 Sadly, her mother took the doll away from the little girl and handed it back to me.
-Quickly tears filled the little girl’s eyes as her mother explained that there was no money to buy this doll.
+Tears filled the little girl’s eyes as her mother explained that there was no money to buy this doll.
 I reminded her that this was a really good buy, but the mother just shook her head and said to her daughter, “I told you Santa couldn’t afford to get you anything this year,” and began to walk away.